 Try to break down your promotions tasks into smaller pieces and accomplish a few of those tasks every day.

 Marketing can absolutely be the make or break of a booking.
-Having a strong plan in place will help guide you to success.
+Having a strong plan in place will help guide you to success (sold out shows!).